vagfed/sno-ppc-install/README.md

 Once Ansible has completed the configuration steps, the actual installation takes place.
 If you want to have a feeling of the progress of the installation you have two options:
 - open a virtual console from HMC.
 You can not login but you will see console logs
 - use ssh to log on OpenShift as core user

+> Wait for ansible scipt to complete before opening a virtual console.

 In order to connect to the node during installation use the following command: